Ethanrm04/MLB-MVP-Predictor/README.md

 Description: Major League baseball is split equally into 2 leagues.
 League indicates which league the specific team was a part of.
 Options:
--AL: American League
+- AL: American League
--NL: National League
+- NL: National League

 **Year**